2023NCAAWestStan-0082

 Arthur “Iggy” Ignaczak coaches jumps, pole vault, and the combined events for Stanford, arriving before the 2020 season.

-In 2023 under Ignaczak, freshman Alyssa Jones set U.S. under-20 and Pac-12 Conference records in the long jump while finishing as the NCAA outdoor runner-up, won the U.S. U20 title, and was fourth at the U.S. Outdoor and the NCAA Indoor championships.
+As a freshman, Jones set U.S. under-20 and Pac-12 Conference records while finishing as the NCAA outdoor runner-up.
+She also won the U.S. U20 title, and was fourth at the U.S. Outdoor and the NCAA Indoor championships.

 Jones jumped 22-6 1/4 (6.86) at the NCAA Outdoor Championships to also break a 32-year-old school record.
 Jones also high-jumped 6-0 (1.83), the highest by a Stanford jumper in 25 years.

 In 2022, two of his athletes -- triple jumper Keyshawn King and heptathlete Allie Jones -- set school outdoor records and placed fourth at the NCAA Outdoor Championships.
-In addition, pole vaulter Max Manson eclipsed 18 feet and reached the NCAA Championships, and Brown broke Olympian Toby Stevenson's Stanford freshman record and placed fourth at the 2022 World Under-20 Championships in Cali, Colombia.
+In addition, pole vaulter Max Manson eclipsed 18 feet and reached the NCAA Championships, and Brown broke Olympian Toby Stevenson's Stanford freshman record and placed fourth at the 2022 World U20 Championships in Cali, Colombia.

-Jones won the Pac-12 heptathlon title and her best of 5,832 points broke a school record held since 1999 by NCAA champion Tracye Lawyer.
+Allie Jones won the Pac-12 heptathlon title and her best of 5,832 points broke a school record held since 1999 by NCAA champion Tracye Lawyer.
 Jones went on to represent the U.S. in the Thorpe Cup, a multi-events dual against Germany.

 In Ignaczak's first outdoor season at Stanford, King advanced all the way to the U.S. Olympic Trials final, placing 12th.
 King was the first active Stanford triple jumper to advance to an Olympic Trials final since 1960.

-In addition, Jones earned All-America honors in the heptathlon, placing 10th at the NCAA Championships, second in the Pac-12, and pole vaulters J.T.
+In addition, Allie Jones earned All-America honors in the heptathlon, placing 10th at the NCAA Championships, second in the Pac-12, and pole vaulters J.T.
 Herrscher and Erika Malaspina advanced to the NCAA West Prelims.

 Before coming to Stanford, Ignaczak spent two seasons at Eastern Michigan and, prior to that, 3 1/2 years at Central Arkansas.
 He began his collegiate coaching career at Saint Francis University, where he earned his master’s of education with a focus on leadership in 2013.